What is Artemis?

 Who can apply?

-Creative and motivated girls who are curious about math, science, or computers and are entering 9th grade in the fall following the summer they will attend Artemis are qualified to apply.
+Creative and motivated girls who are curious about math, science, or computers and are entering 9th grade in the fall at a school in the greater Boston area are qualified to apply.
 No prior computer experience is necessary!